kube-burner/kube-burner/docs/observability/indexing.md

 ## Job Summary

 When an indexer is configured, a document holding the job summary is indexed at the end of the job.
 This is useful to identify the parameters the job was executed with.
-It also contains the timestaps of the execution phase (`timestamp` and `endTimestamp`) as well as the cleanup phase (`cleanupTimestamp` and `cleanupEndTimestamp`).
+It also contains the timestamps of the execution phase (`timestamp` and `endTimestamp`) as well as the cleanup phase (`cleanupTimestamp` and `cleanupEndTimestamp`).

 This document looks like: